 Trish recently collaborated with Skip Lineberg as a guest on his wise and wonderful podcast, The Main Thing, a 9-minute listen for targeted life hacks and the down-low on what’s really important!
 Enjoy!

-After 2 decades in a traditional psychology practice, I re-tooled to become a personal coach.
-My coaching practice is small, and I keep a waiting list if you’re interested.
+After 2 decades in a traditional psychology practice, I re-tooled to become a consulting psychologist.

 One of the branches on my own path was training with horse whisperers to learn to do coaching with horses.